 In-home care offers a great option for seniors who prefer to stay in their own homes instead of going to a nursing home or assisted living facility.
 Remaining at home can provide them with comfort.
 With help from professional caregivers, they’ll also be able to live safely at home.

-Not every senior has the same care needs, which means they don’t all need the same home care services.
+Not every senior has the same care needs, which means they don’t all need the same home care.
 Des Moines families can rely on Home Care Assistance to provide individualized care plans to meet your elderly loved one’s unique care needs.
 Our holistic Balanced Care Method was designed to help seniors focus on healthy lifestyle habits such as eating nutritious foods, exercising regularly, and maintaining strong social ties, and our Cognitive Therapeutics Method offers mentally stimulating activities that can stave off cognitive decline and delay the onset of dementia.

 2. Seniors Receive Personalized Care